-Even the most virulent pandemics--the Spanish Flu, Ice Ages, the Republican Primaries--will leave someone standing.
+Even the most virulent pandemics--the Spanish Flu, Ice Ages, the Republican Primaries--leaves someone standing.

 The Walking Dead could have its best season ever...if, very soon, someone survives.

-*A newcomer to Rick's clan could plant a rumor that an infectious disease specialist (a cameo performance by Dr. Anthony Fauci, National Institutes of Health) has finally come up with a zombie vaccine.
+*A newcomer to Rick's clan could plant a rumor that an infectious disease specialist has finally come up with a zombie vaccine.

 Who will lead Rick's clan to the cure?
 The wuss who, several seasons ago, cried wolf!
 Eugene (Josh McDermitt) is the logical hero for this plot line.

 *Come on...it's like Grand Central Station just outside those compound walls.
-Hordes of undead, Negan's massive gang...Zombified Georgia is crawling with the living and the undead (maybe that explains their legislature's neanderthal proclivities regarding LGBT rights).
+Hordes of undead, Negan's massive gang...Zombified Georgia is crawling with the living and the undead.

 How's it Going to Happen?

-Could immunity be triggered by a homeopathic/immune response?
-Someone who was drooled on, not bitten...perhaps a character, who, after being exposed to victims' precious bodily fluids time after time, is served up as a Walking Dead entree.
-(S)he waits to die, realizing just before (s)he blows her brains out (cliffhanger, season 6 finale) that (s)he realizes her own blood could carry the cure.
+How's it going to happen?
+Someone who was drooled on, not bitten, a 'soft contact'?
+Someone who, after being exposed to victims' precious bodily fluids time after time, gets the real thing: the Zombie kiss of death.
+(S)he waits to die, realizing just before (s)he blows her brains out (cliffhanger, season 6 finale): her own blood could carry the cure.

 Another possibility?
 Maggie's infant, removed via Caesarian section, after Maggie is bitten, just before she turns.
 Maternal immunity is an amazing thing.